-Let us begin with the facts that nobody disputes, the basic data that is not controversial, that is accepted by both sides of the debate, and which forms the basis for any further discussion.
+Let us begin with the facts that nobody disputes, the basic data that is not controversial, that is accepted by those against abortion and those who aren’t, and which forms the basis for any further discussion.

 1. Women are AT LEAST as pro-life as men

-In 2011, the last time Gallup did a study on abortion views, an equal percentage of men and women polled said that they believed abortion was “morally wrong”.
+In 2011, the last time Gallup did a study on abortion views, an equal percentage of men and women polled said that they believed abortion was “morally wrong,” one of many pro life views on abortion.
 51% of both genders agreed on this.
 Furthermore, 5% more women than men felt that abortion should be illegal in all circumstances.
 Nearly a quarter of all women polled would be in favor of making abortion illegal in all cases.

 The 77% statistic is based on the fact that there are more MEN elected to public office than women.
 This is true for both Democrats and Republicans.
 If you were going to make a percentage for “leaders” that are pro-abortion, it would be pretty close to the same thing.

 2. Many top pro-life Organizations are run by women